esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 **Side note:** there's also issues with neighboring colours that are very similar in the chart (different shades of green) that can difficult for some to distinguish.

+#### Lesson Recap
+>The main takeaway is that discovering issues is only the start: you also want to feel confident those issues will have real user impact and not land in a sea of design and technical debt.

+>Part of this process involves developing your ability to communicate compelling issues with potential solutions so that they gain traction in the software development cycle.

+Consider:
+_What is at stake for people with disabilities when they can’t use a site or application?_

+_How should these issues be addressed through product, design, and development?_

 ## Useful resources
 TODO: Add more  useful links.
 - [The Web Content Accessibility Guidelines v.
 2.1](https://www.w3.org/WAI/standards-guidelines/wcag/)